 The moral of the story…let the paint dry thoroughly.
 Don’t be impatient with it or when you add the wax, you will mess up your paint.

-APPLY THE ANTIQUE WAX:
+STEP FOUR: APPLY THE ANTIQUE WAX:

-Use either the provided brush or a lint-free cloth to apply the antique wax (may be called dark wax in some product line-ups).
+Use either the provided brush or a lint-free cloth to apply the antique wax (might be called dark wax in some product line-ups).
 I applied it like a stain, then went back with a lint-free cloth and smoothed out areas that it “grabbed” the color very quickly.
 This gave it an evenly streaky look, as though it had aged with these markings.
 The wax “grabbed” in the splits of this old wood and it actually looked kind of cool.

 The wax “grabbed” in the splits and followed the grains of this old wood and it actually looked kind of cool.
 I found that I needed to work quickly with this product.